-Class Pictures
+School Pictures

-Each year, class and individual pictures are taken.
-Parents are notified of the scheduled dates.
-Both class and individual photos may be purchased.
+Each year individual pictures are taken.
+Parents are notified of the scheduled dates and photo packages may be purchased.

 Dogs and Pets

 Greenwich Public Schools does not permit animals in classrooms with the exception of certified service animals per Tools for Schools indoor air quality program guidelines.
 These guidelines are designed to promote safe, clean learning environments.